-Difference between reflectometer and ellipsometer
+Difference between reflectometry and ellipsometry

 Angstrom Sun Technologies Inc manufactures both ellipsometer and reflectometer tools.
 Besides ellipsometer and reflectometer hardware systems, the advanced analysis software is essential to extract the desired information as above-mentioned, such as thickness, roughness, alloy concentration and dielectric constants.
-TFProbe 3.0 and TFProbe 2.0 software from us offer powerful analysis functions for ellipsometry and photometry with simulation and data regression.
+TFProbe 3.x and TFProbe 2.x software from us offer powerful analysis functions for ellipsometry and photometry with simulation and data regression.
 Unique but configurable mode allows different users to access different level and suitable for both R&D and production quality control purpose.

 Thickness Measurement Tools